St. Basil’s Cathedral and the Triumph of Ivan the Terrible

 Born in 1530, Ivan IV had a tortured childhood.
 His father, the Grand Prince of Moscow, died when he was three and his mother when he was eight.
 After the death of his mother (who many believe was poisoned), a group of noblemen took charge of Ivan’s upbringing.
 These noblemen – the Boyars – terrorized and harassed Ivan, attempting to cow him into submission.
 That ended when Ivan turned 13 and ordered the worst of his tormentors arrested and fed to a pack of wild dogs.
 Though brutal, the act proved decisive in establishing his supremacy and securing his throne.

 Upon his coronation, Ivan took the title Tsar (a Russification of Caesar), eschewing the traditional title “Prince”.
-This reflected a growing conviction within Russia that with the fall of Constantinople to the Turks, Moscow was now heir to the legacy of ancient Rome and the center of Orthodox Christianity.
+The title Tsar reflected Ivan’s belief that with the fall of Constantinople to the Turks, Moscow was now heir to the legacy of ancient Rome and the center of Orthodox Christianity.
 As Constantinople had been the second Rome, now Moscow would be the third, or so Ivan believed.

-This was the tenth time Russian forces had besieged Kazan.
+This was the tenth time Russian forces had besieged Kazan (and the third time by Ivan).
 It would also be the last.
 Aided by 150 siege cannon and an English engineer, Ivan breached the enemy fortifications in October and captured the town.
+Entering the city, he ordered the construction of two churches, one to the Annunciation and another to Saints Cyprion and Justina, on whose feast day the city had been taken.

 Painting of Ivan the Terrible triumphantly entering Kazan after his successful conquest of the city.
 Painting by Pyotr Korovin.